squid-cache/squid-cache.github.io/MirrorGuidelines.rst

 == Mirrors for ftp.squid-cache.org ==

-FTP is split into two sections.
+Package archive is split into two sections.
 An archive containing the full history of package releases and a volatile area only containing the most current supported packages.

  * You may mirror either or both
- * If mirroring both please use the same base /ftp-path
+ * If mirroring both please use the same base /path

  * Mirrors must be updated at minimum of daily
  * Mirrors must be updated at maximum of 3-hourly